 Inflatable Paddle Board Size Tips

 Inflatable paddle boards are great for flat water paddling and are easy to take with you.
 ISLE paddle boards are 6” thick to provide plenty of buoyancy for the widest range of paddler weights.Thinner inflatable boards are good for children or very lightweight paddlers, but are not recommended for most adults because they will be unstable and tend to “taco”, or bend, when being paddled.

 Also known as rigid boards are great for surfing and touring.
-With the right size epoxy SUP, you can effortlessly glide through the water.
+With the right size epoxy paddle board, you can effortlessly glide through the water.